PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 ordering, invalid physical orientation transitions, or a memory side shorter than two rounds retain the full-model fallback.

+H, CX, and mixed H/CX assembly is registered through one typed boundary-provider description.
+A provider first checks its logical operation shape and every condition that requires the exact compiler, then selects its depth-independent fixture keys and cached templates.
+The description supplies detector placement and one of the checked GF(2) routing policies; the common assembler owns boundary placement, assembled-circuit output-schema validation, and hard-boundary stitching.
+To add another logical Clifford boundary family, the minimum work is therefore (1) an explicit eligibility/fallback check, (2) a bounded physical fixture compiler plus canonical cache key, and (3) a provider description.
+It does not require another schedule-construction or stitch path.
+In the three migrated providers this removes roughly 30 lines of orchestration from the marginal cost of each provider, while leaving their physical compilation and observable-reliability decisions visible in family-specific code.

 The current standalone SZ/SZdg emitter is deliberately not cached.
 Its full DEM contains mechanisms whose detector span grows with the entire preceding memory segment (observed spans 3, 5, and 9 for corresponding pre-gate depths), violating